citicashio/citicash/src/wallet/api/Readme.md

 - tx_hash - string; Transaction hash used as the transaction ID.
 - amount - unsigned int; Amount for this payment.
 - block_height - unsigned int; Height of the block that first confirmed this payment.
-- unlock_time - unsigned int; Time (in block height) until this payment is safe to spend.
+- unlock_height - unsigned int; Time (in block height) until this payment is safe to spend.
 - subaddr_index - subaddress index:
 - major - unsigned int; Account index for the subaddress.
 - minor - unsigned int; Index of the subaddress in the account.